DavidNzube101/PaperShare/README.md

-I'd be glad to create a README for your Flask project "Assignment/Homework Management Tool":

 **Assignment/Homework Management Tool**

 This Python project, built using Flask, provides a user-friendly web application for managing assignments and homework.
 Instructors or students can create, view, update, and delete assignments, keeping track of deadlines and important details.